rgglez/gettext-extractor/README.md

 ## Getting Started

-In order to execute the extraction, you should write a simple script.
+In order to execute the extraction, you should write and run a simple script.
 Some a example on how to use the different extractors follow:

 ```javascript
 const { GettextExtractor, JsExtractors, HtmlExtractors, RegexExtractors } = require('gettext-extractor');